Updated: Saturday 9 January

 - Books, laptops and other physical items will be quarantined for 3 days before being reissued.

 We have launched a 'click and collect' service for physical items if you are able to visit us.
 We have also introduced a 'scan and deliver' service for book chapters and journal articles, which we will email to you.
 Find out about our new services on our borrowing pages.

-Our Inter-Library Loan Service is still operating, however we are currently unable to provide print material.
+Our Inter-Library Loan Service is still operating.

 - New requests - Please submit an inter-library loan request and we will contact you if it is not possible to fulfil it.

 - Returns - You can return items to our Frenchay and Glenside libraries, which remain open.
 Please check our opening hours and returns information.